 ARTS-145 Clay Sculpture

-The use of clay as a means of artistic expression.
+108 hours activity; 108-0 hours total The use of clay as a means of artistic expression.
 Emphasis on exploring images and ideas that can be expressed in clay and techniques to execute them.

 ARTS-150 Sculpture